marcellbarsony/notes/programming/c/10-File-IO/00-File-IO.md

 ## The `FILE*` data type

-Doing any kind of I/O in C is done through a piece of data ina form of a `FILE*` type.
-This `FILE*` holds all the information needed to communicate with the I/O subsystem.
+In C, doing any kind of I/O is done through a piece of data in a form of a `FILE*` type.
+This `FILE*` holds all the information needed to communicate with the I/O subsystem (opened file, position, etc).

+These streams are usually categorized as text and binary.